kadianAnirudh/kadianAnirudh/README.md

 ![50 Day challenge](https://user-images.githubusercontent.com/98485187/164294093-5a08c31f-3a5d-4b8b-b3cc-ffcabe58d35f.png)

-- 🌱 I’m currently learning React JS and Web Backend
+- 🌱 I’m currently learning React JS and Backend
 - 👯 I’m looking to collaborate on React based projects
-- 📫 How to reach me: Most active on LinkedIn
+- 📫 How to reach me: Mostly active on LinkedIn
 - ⚡ Fun fact: Madly in love with Business and Sports Trivia